programming-notes/active-record-intro-objects-challenge/README.md

 ```
 *Figure 9* Simultaneously updating a dog's age and license.

 Sometimes we wan't to update multiple attributes at the same time.
 If we wanted, we could use an object's individual setter methods one at a time.
-However, Active Record provides methods for updating multiple attributes at one time (see Figure 9).
+However, Active Record provides methods for updating multiple attributes at once (see Figure 9).

 `#assign_attributes` and `#update_attributes` both allow us to update the values of multiple attributes at one time.
 Can we guess the difference between them?
 One of the methods persists changes to the database while the other only updates the attributes of the in-memory Ruby object.
 Which one is which?